 Most of the U.S. Department of Education grants are granted only to students with special financial needs.
 For students in any college or Career school, financial aid in Philadelphia can be received by following these steps:

-Visit the individual pages for every federal grant and learn about eligibility for grants and requirements for application.
+- Visit the individual pages for every federal grant and learn about eligibility for grants and the requirements for application.

 Technician Training Schools